iagw/EBNS-CLP/README.md

 # EBNS-CLP
 East Birmingham and North Solihull Community Learning Platform

-2022-01-11, lasoo on mapboxgl to be investigated
+2022-01-11, lasoo on mapboxgl to be investigated other ways of toggling layers investigate ways of managing millions of data points